How Long Does Detox Take?

 How long detox takes varies from case to case and on several factors.
 However, it is essential always to consult a medical professional when attempting to quit drinking.
 Stopping the chronic consumption of alcohol is dangerous and can be lethal.
 The best way to ensure a safe recovery is by opting in for detox at an inpatient facility.
 Within the inpatient facility, patients can rest assured they will have the support and comfort they need during the challenging process.

 After the initial detox, recovering users can choose to continue their journey towards recovery in an inpatient or outpatient setting.
 Detoxing and not seeking therapy are not recommended.
 The persisting desire for the substance can make post-rehab life challenging for some individuals.
 That is why it is crucial for people who are committed to their recovery to find medical help when attempting to quit alcohol.
 Not only is it safer, but it also decreases a person’s chance of relapsing.

-If you or a loved one have or suspect you/they may have an alcohol use problem, please reach out for help.
-Contact one of our treatment providers for the help you need.
-They can answer all of your rehab-related questions and help you find the right options for you or your loved one.
+If you or a loved one have or suspect you/they may have an alcohol use problem, don’t hesitate to reach out for help.
+Contact a treatment provider to discuss available treatment options.
 Do not wait another day.
-Call us now or send us a message.
-It can be the most significant step you take towards recovery today.
+Call a treatment provider today.

 Author: Suzette Gomez | Last Updated: October 4, 2021